rocky-linux/documentation/docs/guides/backup/tar.md

 ## Overview

-`tar` is a tool for archiving files on Linux and other UNIX operating systems and stands for "tape archive".
+`tar` is a tool for archiving files on GNU/Linux and other UNIX operating systems and stands for "tape archive".

 Storing files conveniently on magnetic tape was the initial use of tar archives.
 The name "tar" comes from this use.
 Despite the utility's name, `tar` can direct its output to available devices, files, or other programs (using pipes) and can access remote devices or files (as archives).

-The `tar` currently used on modern Linux came originally from the [GNU Project](https://www.gnu.org/).
+The `tar` currently used on modern GNU/Linux came originally from the [GNU Project](https://www.gnu.org/).
 You can browse and download all versions of `tar` on [GNU's website](https://ftp.gnu.org/gnu/tar/).

 !!! note